 I remember you buying me orange slice candies because you knew they were one of my favorites.

-I came to stay with you some weekends when I was a teenager and then when I was in college, and you let me lie on the bed in your back bedroom and devour your journals.
+When I came to stay with you some weekends when I was a teenager and then when I was in college, you let me lie on the bed in your back bedroom and devour your journals.

 I remember just looking for a hint of your love story.
 But most of what you wrote was just the facts: “We went to the store.”
 “I got my hair cut.”
 “The neighbors visited.”

 But those journals: They hold the stuff of life.
 The everyday.
 The mundane.

 And when all is said and done, those simple, non-grandiose moments are what make up this messy, beautiful life.

 When I married, you made sure the very first piece of mail I received as MRS. Erin Odom was a card from you.

 For the past few weeks, we’ve been sleeping under the wedding ring quilt you gave us on our wedding day.
 The fabric you sewed together when your fingers still surged with life has dried my tears as you enter into death.